Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles: Twisted spinors

-\item Recall that $Spin(2)$ is very different from all other spin groups $Spin(r)$, $r\geq 3$, since it is abelian, non-simple and non-simply-connected.
-All of these differences are somehow reflected by the fact that there are, in fact, no pure $Spin^2(2n)$-spinors according to our Definition \ref{def:pure-spinor}.
+\item Recall that ${\rm Spin}(2)$ is very different from all other spin groups ${\rm Spin}(r)$, $r\geq 3$, since it is abelian, non-simple and non-simply-connected.
+All of these differences are somehow reflected by the fact that there are no pure ${\rm Spin}^2(2n)$-spinors according to Definition~\ref{def:pure-spinor}, except for $n=2$.
 Instead, there are spinors satisfying the equations